The-Gate-Project/DarkHorizons/Readme.md

     CHANGES

 	Combined version for BG:EE, EET and BGT
-	Add detection for Enhanced Editions for using new tis and PVRZ and not for other platforms Update CMTNIKIT.baf for EET continuity
+	Add detection for Enhanced Editions for using new TIS and PVRZ and not for other platforms Update CMTNIKIT.baf for EET continuity
-	Fix for DarkHorizons/BGT/stores/CMMERC06.sto thanks to P_zombie and Paladin84
+	Fix for CMMERC06.sto thanks to P_zombie and Paladin84
-	Missing ACTION_IF GAME_IS ~ eet ~
-	Add BG1.tpa to lib folder for (maybe) BG1 vanilla compatibility tututosc to tutu_totsc in tp2 for (maybe) Tutu compatibility Use variables to select game folder
-	Add g3_bgee_cpmvars.tpa in lib folder
+	Add BG1.tpa to lib folder for (maybe) BG1 vanilla compatibility Changed tututosc to tutu_totsc in tp2 for (maybe) Tutu compatibility Use variables in tp2 file to select proper game folder Add G3 cpmvars tpa file in lib folder
-	Modified tp2 and new folder soundsBGEE and bamsBGEE according to the above changes
-    Add EET Compat originaly included BY EET
+	Modified tp2 and new folder soundsBGEE and bamsBGEE according to the above changes Add EET Compat originaly included in EET:
-		- already in BG:EE file, so no needed for BGEE OR EET
+		- already in BG:EE file, so no needed for BGEE OR EET FIRE_3.bam
-		FIRE_3.bam
 		FIRE_4.bam
 		- Ibrac24.bam renamed to Ibrac24#.bam and reassigned for CMBRQ04.ITM
-		- already in BG2:EE file, so no needed for EET
+		- already in BG2:EE file, so no needed for EET BREGAX02.WAV
-		BREGAX02.WAV
 		BREGAX03.WAV
 		BREGAX04.WAV
 		BREGAX05.WAV
 		BREGAX17.WAV
 		FIRE_1.bam
 		FIRE_3.bam
 		FIRE_4.bam
-		FIRE_4G2.bam
+		FIRE_4G2.
 	Add readme.md

 - Version BGEE 2.16 Release.
 December 28, 2023